TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-authentication-azuread.md

 ## Chart for Authentication and Authorization failures
 :::Section Recommended solutions:::
-The following charts can help you to narrow down the time frames when the Authenciation or Authorization failures occurred
+The following charts can help you to narrow down the time frames when the Authentication or Authorization failures occurred

 <metric>
 <name>Transactions</name>